 For produce that is best stored in the refrigerator, remember the following guidelines.

-perforate bags, punch holes in the bag with a sharp object, spacing them about as far apart as the holes you see in supermarket apple bags.)
+* Keep produce in perforated plastic bags in the produce drawer of the refrigerator.
+(To perforate bags, punch holes in the bag with a sharp object, spacing them about as far apart as the holes you see in supermarket apple bags.)

 * Keep fruits and vegetables separate, in different drawers, because ethylene can build up in the fridge, causing spoilage.